projectatomic/adb-atomic-developer-bundle/README.md

 ##Purpose

+To provide ready to use  development environment for developers who want to package their applications in Linux containers.

-To provide ready to use  development environment for [Atomic App](https://github.com/projectatomic/atomicapp) and [Nulecule](https://github.com/projectatomic/atomicapp).
+In the same line this should serve as a ready to use environment for [Atomic App](https://github.com/projectatomic/atomicapp) and [Nulecule](https://github.com/projectatomic/atomicapp).

 `Here is more about the obective and purpose of creating the Vagrant based development environment:`